 How This Helps

 A spinach and oil massage can help improve blood circulation while unclogging your pores and balancing oil production.
-This helps boost scalp health for healthy hair growth while conditioning your hair and tackling issues such as dryness or frizz.
+This helps in hair loss prevention, boost scalp health for healthy hair growth while conditioning your hair and tackling issues such as dryness or frizz.

 3. Spinach Smoothie